kiquetal/aws-pro-readiness/resources/learn.catrill/caching-delivery.md

     Custom Origin can configure ports

     If you don´t forward & don't cache, the cache is created using the object name.
+    More things involed in caching the less eficient it is.